Differentially Private Decentralized Optimization with Relay Communication: Privacy Analysis

-where $\rho^1=\frac{8\alpha^2\beta^2 L^2 }{\sigma^2_{1}}$, $R>1$ and $\delta\in(0,1)$. \end{IEEEproof} From the above discussion, the privacy bound of DP-RECAL is manageable, i.e., DP-RECAL can be considered as privacy-preserving.
-Moreover, we can get that if the LCI of DP-RECAL is less than the number of iterations of other differentially private algorithms when converging to a fixed accuracy, then DP-RECAL consumes less privacy budget $\epsilon$ compared with existing algorithms.
+where $\rho^1=\frac{8\alpha^2\beta^2 c^2 }{\sigma^2_{1}}$, $R>1$ and $\delta\in(0,1)$. \end{IEEEproof} \begin{rmk} Theorem \ref{thm:privacy budget} reveals the quantitative relationship between the privacy budget and PLF for DP-RECAL.
+When the PLF increases, the resultant overall privacy cost exhibits exponential growth.
+We observe that the choice of stepsize also has an effect on the privacy budget, but owing to our utilization of the maximum stepsize among agents, the result we derive does not represent a strict upper limit on the overall privacy budget.
+For individual agents with special security needs, it is feasible to adjust the local privacy budget to the desired level due to its independent ability to set local stepsizes. \end{rmk} From the above discussion, the privacy bound of DP-RECAL is manageable, i.e., DP-RECAL can be considered as privacy-preserving.
+Moreover, we can get that if the PLF of DP-RECAL is less than the number of iterations of other differentially private algorithms when converging to a fixed accuracy, then DP-RECAL consumes less privacy budget $\epsilon$ compared with existing algorithms.
 It is clear from \cite{Dwork2014} that DP-RECAL owns better privacy performance.